 - The Mochiko bowl: Chicken thighs marinated overnight in ginger sake shoyu, covered in a sweet mochiko batter, then fried twice, topped with housemade su-miso sauce & gochujang aioli, & mochi crunch dime bag mix.

 - Whatever their poke bowl is that day.

-- French fries — ugh, they have the best fries.
+- French fries — IMHO they’re the best on the island.

 - Pita Paradise in Wailea — — Their veggie platter is my happy place any time of the day

 - Merriman’s in Kapalua — Try to snag a table during sunset, otherwise there’s ZERO view at night.

 - Five Palms — it has one of the best views on Maui and one of the best happy hours too.

 - Morimoto and Ka’ana Kitchen at the Andaz — Morimoto is widely loved.
 And Ka’ana Kitchen has a fried chicken dish that’s a great variation on a theme of chicken and waffles.